--Orthodontics – Our muscles play a huge role in where our teeth line up.
+Our muscles play a huge role in where our teeth line up.
 Following orthodontic therapy some patients teeth will relapse and this may be due to placement of that individual’s musculature.
-Many patients have an over active mentalis muscle that often causes relapse of the teeth and may cause spasm of the muscles.
-Botox gives us the ability to reduce these spasms and contractions allowing for limited relapse following orthodontic treatment.
+For many patients an over active mentalis muscle is often the cause of relapse of the teeth and may cause spasm of the muscles.
+Botox gives your cosmetic dentist the ability to reduce these spasms and contractions allowing for limited relapse following orthodontic treatment.

--Treatment of Migraine, and other Headaches – Generally, migraines have been a source of the unknown for many patients.
-Migraines have multiple symptoms beyond just headaches.
-These can include nausea, dizziness, and even light sensitivity.
-The use of Botox can relieve these symptoms.
-The placement of a few well placed injections around the temples, forehead, and neck/shoulder area can ease these symptoms by preventing the pain signals to reach the nerve bundles on the head and neck.
+The placement of a few well placed injections around the temples, forehead, and neck/shoulder area can ease these symptoms by preventing the pain signals to reach the nerve bundles in the head and neck.
 This can also relieve severe headaches in the forehead region, if you suffer from them frequently.
-This can get quite expensive but for those suffering it can be well worth the cost to feel pain free again.
+This can be quite expensive but for those suffering it can be well worth the cost to feel relief from extensive pain.

--Facial Asymmetry – In many of us, the muscles of the face may be asymmetrical leading to an imbalanced look to the face.
-Botox can restore that symmetry by balancing the facial muscles.
-Eyebrow lift, or depression of the brow can be enhanced with properly placed botox.
+For many patients, the muscles of the face may be asymmetrical leading to an imbalanced look to the face.
+Botox has the ability to restore that symmetry by re balancing the facial muscles.
+Eyebrow lift, or depression of the brow can be enhanced with properly placed botox injections.

--Gummy Smile – This is shown as a smile that shows too much gum tissue.
-This usually is the result of the lip rising too high when smiling.
-Injecting Botox into the upper lip weakens the retractor muscles of the upper lip so that it won’t raise as high and your smile will seem better-balanced.
+This is shown as a smile that shows too much gum tissue.
+This usually is the result of the lip rising too high upon smiling.
+Botox injections into the upper lip weakens the retractor muscles of the upper lip so that it will not raise as high and your smile will appear better-balanced.

--Trigeminal Neuralgia- This extremely painful condition can be brought about by something as simple as air blowing on your face.
-Freezing a few select muscles on the affected side of the face can bring relief from extreme pain, and piece of mind.
-Not having to worry about accidentally setting off the facial pain can give you your life back.
+This extremely painful condition can be brought about by something as simple as air blowing on your face.
+Freezing a few select muscles on the affected side of the face can bring relief from extreme pain, as well as piece of mind.
+Not having to worry about accidentally setting off the facial pain can give you you control of you life again.

 Botox and Dentistry Conclusion

-As with any botox application, training is critical.
-The dentist placing the injections should be well versed in not only a person’s anatomy but also in the use of the right dosing of the botox.
+As with any botox las vegas application, training is critical.
+The dentist placing the injections should be well trained with extensive classroom and patient hours.
+This will give you confidence that your dentist is well versed in not only a person’s anatomy but also in correct dosing regimen of the botox for the problem at hand.
 Too little and there will be no relief from symptoms while too much botox can lead to disabling effects.
-Botox gives patients and dentists new possible treatments that can lead to better lives for all of us.
+Botox gives patients and exceptional dentists new possible treatments that can lead to better lives for all of us.